Market Design for Capacity Sharing in Networks: Introduction

-Each trip, when entering an edge at a particular time, is charged with a price for occupying one unit capacity at that time step.
-The price of each edge is dynamic, and serves as the “invisible hand” of the market that governs agents’ group formation and the spatiotemporal distribution of demand of capacity – when the price of an edge increases, agents are more incentivized to form groups to share trips and split the price or to change a route and a departure time.
-Agents in each group make payments to cover the edge prices and other trip costs.

-A market equilibrium is defined as the trip organization, dynamic edge prices, and agent payments that satisfy four important conditions: \emph{(i)} individual rationality -- all agents have non-negative equilibrium utility; \emph{(ii)} stability -- no group of agents have incentive to deviate from the equilibrium trips; \emph{(iii)} budget balance -- agents' payments can cover the trip cost and edge capacity prices; \emph{(iv)} market clearing -- prices are only charged on edges and time steps such that the edge capacity is saturated.
-When equilibrium exists, the equilibrium trip organization is \emph{feasible} -- the number of vehicles that enter each edge at each time step does not exceed the edge capacity, and \emph{socially optimal} -- maximizes the total value of all organized trips (\cite{ostrovsky2019carpooling}).
+The basic model considers a simple edge-based homogeneous pricing scheme: Each coalition pays a price for using a unit of capacity of an edge.
+The price is the same for all coalitions, and acts as the ``invisible hand" that governs agents' coalition formation and edge capacity utilization.
+When the price of an edge increases, agents are incentivized to either form coalitions to share trips and split the cost or switch to using the capacity of a less expensive route.
+Agents in each coalition make payments to cover the total cost of the chosen path.
+A competitive market equilibrium is defined by the trip allocation, edge prices, and agent payments that satisfy the following conditions: \emph{(i)} individual rationality—ensuring all agents have non-negative equilibrium utility; \emph{(ii)} stability—no coalition of agents has an incentive to deviate from the equilibrium trip; \emph{(iii)} budget balance—agents' payments cover the edge prices; and \emph{(iv)} market clearing—prices are charged only on edges where the edge capacity is saturated.

-\emph{Our main contributions} include: (i) characterizing sufficient conditions (tractable scenarios) under which market equilibrium is guaranteed to exist, and can be computed in polynomial time (Sections \ref{sec:tractable_pooling} -- \ref{sec:algorithm}); (ii) extending the results and algorithms beyond the tractable scenarios to study organization of trip sharing markets in general networks with multiple origin-destination pairs; (iii) using carpooling market as an example, we demonstrate the applicability of our approach by computing the dynamic edge pricing (tolling) and carpool trips for the San Francisco Bay area highway network (Section \ref{sec:multipop}).

-Our first step of analysis is to construct an integer program that solves the socially optimal integer trip organization problem, and demonstrate that market equilibrium existence is equivalent to zero integrality gap of the associated linear relaxation problem (Proposition \ref{prop:primal_dual}).
-This result converts the equilibrium existence problem to the existence of integer optimal solution in the linearly relaxed program.
-However, such linear relaxation is not directly useful even for computing the quasi- market equilibrium (i.e., equilibrium that drops integer constraints or assumes a large market limit) due to its trip organization variables being exponential in the number of agents and edges.
-Therefore, it is crucial to identify conditions under which equilibrium computation is tractable, and provide efficient algorithms.